Andrew Kishore: Personal life

 Andrew Kishore was born on November 4, 1955, in Rajshahi, Bangladesh.
-His parents are Khitish Chandra Baroi and Minu Baroi.
+His parents are Khitish Chandra Baroi (1919-1993) and Minu Baroi (d.
+2006).
 Andrew's father was from Kotalipara Upazila and worked in Rajshahi.
-He was involved in the medical profession in Rajshahi and Andrew was born and raised in there.
+He was involved in the medical profession in Rajshahi, where Andrew was born and raised.
 Andrew's mother, Minu Baroi, was a teacher at Bolanpur Mission Girl's High School, Rajshahi and was a music devoted person.
 Her favorite singer was Kishore Kumar.
 That is why Andrew was named Andrew Kishore Kumar Baroi.
 He started his first lesson in music with Ustad Abdul Aziz Bachchu of Rajshahi at the behest of his mother.
 Since a young age, Kishore had a passion for media, which led him to stardom eventually.

 "The name in my certificates was not Andrew Kishore.
 There was Andrew Kishore Kumar Baroi.
 One day director Dewan Nazrul told me that my name is very big.
 According to him commercially my full name had no value!
 He also said that most of the stars of the world have used two words because their names are big.
 Such as Elvis Presley, Lata Mungeshkar, Uttam Kumar, Mohammad Rafi, Kishore Kumar all have two words in their names.
 So the director suggested using two-word names.
 Then I decided to shorten my name as Andrew Kishore."